porrey/max1704x/README.md

     }

 ## Sleep Mode ##
-Holding both SDA and SCL logic-low forces the MAX17043/MAX17044 into Sleep mode.
 While in Sleep mode, all IC operations are halted and power drain of the IC is greatly reduced.
 After exiting Sleep mode, fuel-gauge operation continues from the point it was halted.

-SDA and SCL must be held low for at least 2.5s to guarantee transition into Sleep mode.
-Afterwards, a rising edge on either SDA or SCL immediately transitions the IC out of Sleep mode.
+Sleep mode can be entered by calling the **`sleep()`** method to put the device into sleep mode via software and the **`wake()`** method to take it out of sleep mode.
+The **`isSleeping()`** method can be used to get the current state of device.

 > Entering Sleep mode does not clear the interrupt.

-Alternatively, Sleep mode can be calling the **`sleep()`** method to put the device into sleep mode via software and the **`wake()`** method to take it out of sleep mode.
-The **`isSleeping()`** method can be used to get the current state of device.

 ### Entering Seep Mode ###
 The sample code below demonstrates how to check if the device is in sleep mode and then puts it in sleep mode if it is not.